overlookmotel/yauzl-promise/README.md

 #### `zipFile.close()`

-Closes file and returns Promise which resolves when reading is complete and all streams are closed.
+Closes file and returns Promise which resolves when all streams are closed.

 Files **must** be closed when finished with to avoid resource leakages.